Aftercare Program Staff

 The Aftercare Program is open to all BMS students in the 6 to 9 and 9 to 12 classrooms.
 Aftercare is held on all days when school is in session, and children may be enrolled every day after school or just occasionally.
 The Aftercare Program takes place in the Annex Multipurpose Room, the Annex hallway and the Lower Playground.
 It begins at 3:30 pm and ends at 5:30 pm.
 Children may be picked up in the Annex at any time.

-3:25 – 3:30 pm: A supervisor picks up students in the 6-9 classrooms and escorts them to the small lunchroom.
-Students in the 9-12 classroom walk directly from their classroom to the small lunchroom.
+3:25 – 3:30 pm: An Aftercare teacher picks up students in the 6 to 9 classrooms and escorts them to Aftercare.
+Students in the 9 to 12 classroom walk directly from their classroom to Aftercare.

-5:15 – 5:30 pm: Students on the lower playground are asked to retrieve outdoor items used on the given day and are escorted indoors to join the other students.
-Students work together to clean up all three indoor areas.
+5:15 – 5:30 pm: Students on the Lower Playground retrieve outdoor items and are escorted indoors to join the other students.
+Indoors, students work together to clean up their activities.

 Rules and Expectations

-In general, the same rules and expectations for students while they are in school are in effect while they are in AfterCare.
-A few modifications to these rules and expectations were implemented last semester (by design the program differs quite a bit from school) and others may be implemented in the future, but the starting point for all discussion of rules and expectations begins with the following premise: “How it goes in school is how it goes in AfterCare.”
+In general, the same rules and expectations for students while they are in school are in effect while they are in Aftercare.
+While small exceptions may be made, generally all discussion of rules and expectations begins with the following premise: “How it goes in school is how it goes in Aftercare.”

 $24/Day for Day-of Walk-In

 To register for Aftercare, please login to the BMS website Parent Portal.
 Under the Parents section, click on Resources, where you will find a link for Aftercare Sign-up.
 There is a link for each month of the school year.
 Select the relevant month and register your child for the days needed.
 Use the link, do not go directly to signup.com.
 You will need to complete this task for each month you are interested in using the Aftercare program.
 There are 30 spots daily, which will be available on a first come, first served basis.